 Figure 2.
 Effect of vertical image shift on the percentage of valid disparity pixels 3.4 Focus Good camera focus is vital to stereo performance.
 We found this to be especially true for narrow field of view cameras, which are mechanically very sensitive to focal adjustment.
 To evaluate the effect of defocus, we blurred one image of a stereo pair with a Gaussian filter, and measured the percentage of valid disparities.
 In Figure 3, the left camera image is well-focused, while the right camera image is not.
 The stereo correlation of this pair at full resolution resulted in an empty or 0% disparity map (Figure 4).
-When the left image was blurred by using a Gaussian filter with $\sigma = 1.5$ pixel, the percentage of valid disparity pixels reached a maximum (Figure 4).
-The stereo correlation starts to degrade rapidly outside the range $1 < \sigma$ < 2, a range of ± 0.5 pixel.
+When the left image was blurred by using a Gaussian filter with $\sigma = 1.5$ pixel, the percentage of valid disparity pixels reached the maximum (Figure 4).
+The stereo correlation starts to degrade rapidly outside the range $1 < \sigma < 2$, a range of ± 0.5 pixel.
 Stereo matching at lower resolution using a higher pyramid level is less sensitive to focus mismatch.
-For example, at half resolution (pyramid level = 1), sharp degradation occurs outside the range 0.5 < σ < 2.5, a range of ± 1 pixel - twice as wide as the fullresolution case.
+At half resolution (pyramid level = 1), rapid degradation occurs outside the range 0.5 < $\sigma < 2.5$ (a range of ±1 pixel), a window twice as wide.
+At one quarter resolution (pyramid level = 2) the effect of the poorly focused right image is largely unnoticeable.